williamjwu/Scripts/README.md

 Well, here is a chance for you to switch between dark and light mode for a specific app in a few commands!

 ## Pdfread
-This script allows you to view pdfs terminal with vim.
+This script allows you to view pdfs in terminal with vim.
 ## License
 MIT License